Ieremia Cecan

 Opposing the union of Bessarabia with Romania from a conservative position, Cecan fled to Odessa in November 1918.
 For the following two years, he championed the cause of Russian Bessarabia, and came into contact with the Bolsheviks.
 He recruited for the Red Army, and was himself drafted in 1919, briefly serving under Mishka Yaponchik.
 Threatened with retaliation by the White movement, and hoping that Romanian loyalism would save his son from a Romanian prison, he returned to Bessarabia in 1920.
-During the subsequent two decades, he found himself at odds with the Metropolis of Bessarabia, especially after advocating the preservation of services in Russian and Slavonic.
+During the subsequent two decades, he found himself at odds with the Bessarabian church hierarchs, especially after advocating the preservation of services in Russian and Slavonic.
 Cecan founded a series of short-lived newspapers in Russian, most of which bridged the distance between the Romanians and the White émigrés.
 Much of his work focused on attempts at dialogue and reunification between the Orthodox and the Catholics, sparking controversy among his colleagues in the Romanian Orthodox Church, but earning notoriety in Western circles.
 He maintained to his death the vision of a "world church" centered on anti-communism and anti-Masonry, which, in Cecan's opinion, were intertwined.

 In the 1920 and early '30s, Cecan became a perennial candidate in elections for the Parliament of Romania.
 In 1933, retired from active priesthood and finally defrocked, he veered toward Nazism, which he considered a manifestation of Christian socialism.
 He served for as regional president of the Romanian National Socialist Party, and put out its Russian-language newspaper, Telegraf.
 When the party fell apart, Cecan attempted to resume his political career with the Iron Guard and the National Renaissance Front.
 His final activities in the press evidenced his turn to anti-fascism, condemnation of antisemitism, and admiration for the Soviet Union.
 Increasingly isolated during the final stages of his life, he focused on his work as an agricultural inventor.
 Cecan was captured by the Soviets during the 1940 occupation of Bessarabia, then sentenced to death for his anti-communist past.
 He was ultimately shot in Tiraspol during the retreat of June 1941.